 Be Wary of overly glowing testimonies

-While you’re researching charities and looking into their mission, you might come across some very positive testimonies from people who have benefited from the organization’s services.
+While researching charities and their mission, you might come across some very positive testimonies from people who have benefited from the organization’s services.

 It’s always good to see positive testimonies from people who have had a positive experience with a charity.
-But be cautious if the testimonies are overly positive and don’t seem realistic.
-If you read a testimony that seems too good to be true, it probably is.
+But be cautious if the testimonies are overly positive and unrealistic.
+It probably is if you read a testimony that seems too good to be true.

 If a charity has a lot of testimonies online, but they all seem overly positive, then you should definitely be wary.
 If you read testimony from someone who benefited from the charity, but the story doesn’t seem realistic, then beware.